astrosega/astrosega.github.io/_pages/about.md

 **Coordination**

-[UN Emergency Fund](https://crisisrelief.un.org/en/?_gl=1*5px5l8*_gcl_au*MTMwMjczNDI3My4xNzgyNDA4OTc3*_ga*MjEwMTA4NTY5My4xNzgyNDA4OTc0*_ga_E60ZNX2F68*czE3ODI3NjI4MDQkbzIkZzEkdDE3ODI3NjI5NTUkajU5JGwwJGgw) | Not so well documented, but I have accounts that show they have been responsible for easing the bureaucracy for different rescuers and aid to enter the country).
-They were officially deployed to Venezuela on day zero as well.
-This is what they normally do in situations like this: [We coordinate | OCHA](https://www.unocha.org/we-coordinate).
+[UN Emergency Fund](https://crisisrelief.un.org/en/?_gl=1*5px5l8*_gcl_au*MTMwMjczNDI3My4xNzgyNDA4OTc3*_ga*MjEwMTA4NTY5My4xNzgyNDA4OTc0*_ga_E60ZNX2F68*czE3ODI3NjI4MDQkbzIkZzEkdDE3ODI3NjI5NTUkajU5JGwwJGgw) | Not so well documented, but I have accounts that show they have been responsible for easing the bureaucracy for different rescuers and aid to enter the country.
+They were [officially](https://correodelcaroni.com/mundo/ocha-destina-15-millones-de-dolares-para-la-respuesta-humanitaria-en-venezuela/) deployed to Venezuela on day zero as well.
+This is what they normally do in situations like this: [We coordinate \| OCHA](https://www.unocha.org/we-coordinate).

 <!--<img src='/images/maracaibo.jpg'>.